developer-zebra/developer-zebra-site/src/ehs/2-3/guide/setup/index.md

 Remote uninstallation of EHS is now complete.

 ## Change the Default Launcher
 Removing EHS as the default launcher on a device can be done with a simple change in the Settings panel or by uninstalling EHS.
-Either of these scenarios can be accomplished manually on the device, progrmatically through EMDK or remotely using StageNow or an MDM (if supported).
+Either of these scenarios can be accomplished manually on the device, progrmmatically through EMDK or remotely using StageNow or an MDM (if supported).
 If EHS is removed from the device, the Android Launcher in most cases will be the only remaining launcher on the device, and therefore will become the default launcher.

 To manually change the default launcher on a device without removing EHS: